How to apply

 Interested in applying for the Walter Owen Book Prize?
 Please review the eligibility criteria and selection process information:

-- 2Books must have been published in the two year-period preceding the awarding of the Prize (the 2022 Prize will be awarded to selected books published in 2020 or 2021).
+- 2Books must have been published in the two year-period (2020 and 2021) preceding the awarding of the Prize,

 - 3The Prize is awarded in alternating years for books written in English (odd-numbered years) and in French (even-numbered years, including 2022).

-- 4Co-authors of books are acknowledged as nominees.
+- 4Co-authors of submissions are acknowledged as nominees.

 The Walter Owen Book Prize selection committee will give preference to first editions, unless a new edition offers an extensive and complete revision of the original work.
 Books of general interest, such as biographies of respected jurists, commissioned works and research in the context of law reform are less likely to be selected than works on topics of current interest or emerging relevance.

-The deadline for submissions is March 2022 (date to be announced in Fall 2021).
+The deadline for submissions is 15 August 2022.
 This year, we are only accepting French language submissions.

 The selection committee for the Walter Owen Book Prize consists of eminent lawyers, judges and academics appointed by The Canadian Foundation for Legal Research.
 The Chair of the selection committee receives all applications.